 Please refer to our DISCLOSURE STATEMENT.

-My daughter and I have been closely following hurricane happenings.
-And, based on her questions and fears, I quickly realized there needed to be more discussion on disasters, why they happen, and how we can help others when weather or other disasters strike.
+My daughter and I have closely followed weather disasters in the past (like the hurricanes).
+And, based on her questions and fears, I quickly realized there needed to be more discussion on weather disasters, why they happen, and how we can help others when weather or other disasters strike.

 Extreme Weather: Surviving Tornadoes, Sandstorms, Hailstorms, Blizzards, Hurricanes, and More! covers different natural disasters as well as what to do do before, during, and after, which may give kids some preparedness peace of mind.